-If a laboratory produces a RCRA hazardous waste stream, then, the Laboratory Supervisor or other staff who is the designated Waste Coordinator on the Waste Accumulation Point sign must also complete:
+If a laboratory has a Hazardous Waste Accumulation Point, then the designated Waste Coordinator for the laboratory must also complete:

-3. Hazardous Waste Management training (requires annual refresher training).
+4. Hazardous Waste Management for Waste Coordinators training.

 Additional safety training may also be required for laboratory personnel working with special hazards such as radioactive material, x-rays, hazardous biological material or lasers.
-A list of the safety training offered by NMSU EHS&RM can be found on the NMSU EHS&RM website at safety.nmsu.edu/training/ehs-class-descriptions/.
+A full list of available safety training can be found on the EHS&RM website or contact EHS&RM for additional information.